ash567/entiry_extractor/README.md

 2. Business maker [Deltek] said Thursday that it will [acquire] database and market information [Input Inc] for $num million in an allcash transaction.

-Most of the companies in the sentences were not part of the seed which we gave for the tags.
+Most of the companies and the buy_verbs in the sentences were not part of the seed which we gave for the tags.
+The seed words were only used to convery the semantic meaning each tag, and our model is itelligent enough to capture the semantic of words and intentions of the user.